Loading...

 It's all about the grain and the burl in the sinewy three dimensional wall works of wood sculptor Renee Balfour She whittles, files and sands from roughly cut American Walnut and Cherry.
 Smithsonian awardee John Geci’s blown glass vessels dress our tables and windows.
 Noah James Saunders mystifies and mesmerizes with his lifelike steel portraits in 3-D steel wire.
 Andrew Kaslow’s piano tables, topped with rare woods, grace the gallery floor.

-Always incoming (and outgoing): our vibrant woodblock posters from Cuba, elegant clay vessels from Africa's Zulu Nation, miniatures from Uzbekistan's Davron Toshev and watercolors from Martina Dalla Stella in the foothills of the Italian Alps...
+Always incoming (and outgoing): elegant clay vessels from Africa's Zulu Nation, miniatures from Uzbekistan's Davron Toshev and watercolors from Martina Dalla Stella in the foothills of the Italian Alps...

 Explore these treasures and enter another world on Bethesda’s Norfolk Avenue.